tnelsen/Drone-Data-in-Agricultural-Research/03-multispectral-data-extraction.md

 4. Choose the shapefile layer that was just created under `Vector layer containing zones`
 5. Set the prefix to the band or index you are extracting (in order to keep track of your data) under `Output column prefix` (in this case *ndre_*)
 6. Click `...` and check whichever boxes of statistics you want to calculate.
 7. Click `Run` to run the algorithm.
+This will create a new layer with the selected statistics fields.
 ![](img/zonal-statistics-tool.png)
 8. Close the `Zonal Statistics` tool.
-9. Look at the values that were just extracted by clicking on the shapefile layer and navigating to `Open Attribute Table`
+9. Look at the values that were just extracted by clicking on the new 'Zonal Statistics' layer and navigating to `Open Attribute Table`
 ![](img/zonal-statistic-data.png)
 10. The attribute table should contain values for each of the polygons created and each statistic that was checked in the `Zonal Statistics` tool.

 ## 6. Export as csv

-1. Right click the shapefile use to extract the data in the `Zonal Statistics` tool
+1. Right click the 'Zonal Statistics' layer
 2. Navigate to `Export` >> `Save Feature As…`
 ![](img/to-export.png)
 3. Change the Format to `Comma Separate Value [CSV]`